Mustang, a hidden Kingdom behind the Himalayas

 Hiking: 8 to 9 hours

 Day 14 Chhusang - Gyu Pass (4070m) - Muktinath (3800m)

-You start the day with an easy climb to a beautiful village of Tetang at (3040m).
-Then, you climb to Gyu Pass (4070).
-All along, you enjoy a beautiful view on the “white mountin”, Dhaulagiri (8165m) and “blue mountain” Nilgiri (7061m) and also on the villages of Muktinath and Jharkot.
-Walk down to the temple of Muktinath, dedicated to the Hindu god of liberation, flanked by 108 taps where the Hindu and Buddhist pilgrims take a holy shower by way of a belief to cleanse their karma.
+Today begins with an easy climb to the beautiful village of Tetang at 3040m.
+Then, you climb to Gyu Pass (4070m).
+Along the way you can enjoy beautiful views of the 'white mountian' Dhaulagiri (8165m), the 'blue mountain' Nilgiri (7061m) and the villages of Muktinath and Jharkot.
+Next, you walk down to the temple of Muktinath, dedicated to the Hindu god of liberation and flanked by 108 taps where Hindu and Buddhist pilgrims take holy showers to cleanse their karma.

 Day 15 Muktinath - Lupra - Jomsom (2720m)

-You leave Muktinath and cross a Mountain Pass at 4000m, through beautiful alpine landscapes.
-On the way, with a little luck, you can even see the bharal or "blue sheep" of the Himalayas.
-A steep descent then leads you to Lupra, a Bon village well-hidden in the gorge of Lupra Khola.
-Less frequented, Lupra has managed to maintain its charm intact.
-After a quiet break in this village, you head for Jomsom following again the Kali Gandaki River.
+You leave Muktinath through a small Mountain Pass at 4000m with beautiful alpine landscapes.
+On the way, with a little luck, ypu will see the bharal 'blue sheep' of the Himalayas.
+A steep descent leads to Lupra, a village which sits well-hidden in the gorge of Lupra Khola.
+Lupra is rarely visited by tourists and maintains a charming authenticity.
+After a quiet break in this village, you head back to Jomsom following the Kali Gandaki River.